Can you detect or feel high blood pressure symptoms or signs?

 That was the situation I had found myself three years ago.
 Today thankfully with lifestyle modification and RESPeRATE use my blood pressure is usually in the 120s/60s

 Signs or symptoms of high blood pressure?

-Recently you’ve been suffering with more headaches, sweating and nervousness?
+Recently you’ve been suffering from more headaches, sweating, and nervousness?
 Could these be high blood pressure symptoms?